 Here you will find species accounts and distribution maps on the various described species of lacewing in the Atlas Region.
 Distribution data and records can also be viewed in LacewingMAP in the Virtual Museum.

-The details for each species are presented according to a taxonomic tree.
+The details for each species are presented according to a taxonomic tree (click on the Family name for the list of species to appear).
 Taxonomies are often dynamic (new research, including molecular work) is constantly changing taxonomies, and there are often vigorous debates within the scientific community about which taxonomies to follow.
-Our focus here is on species distribution and not on taxonomic rigor.
+Our focus is on species distribution and not on taxonomic rigor.
 Please navigate the taxonomy with that in mind.